chinylv/xmlparser/README.md

 Description
 ===========

-xml parser using libxml2 &amp; GNU getopt user write information in xml files, and xmlparser parses the xml files and produces the switch whitelist or blacklist rules
+xmlparser uses libxml2 &amp; GNU getopt

+User writes information in xml files, and xmlparser parses the xml files and produces the switch whitelist or blacklist rules

 Installation
 ============